-The internal auditors' primary line of reporting is to the ARC and the ARC Chairperson.
+The internal auditors' primary line of reporting is to the ARC and the ARC Chairwoman.
 The ARC also decides and approves the appointment, termination, evaluation and remuneration of the head of the internal audit function, or the accounting/auditing firm or corporation to which the internal audit function is outsourced.
 The internal auditors have unfettered access to all the Group's documents, records, properties and personnel, including access to the ARC, and has appropriate standing within the Group.
 (Provision 10.4 of the Code)

 The Company has outsourced its internal audit function to KPMG Services Pte.
 Ltd. ("KPMG"), a certified public accounting firm.
-The internal auditors are a member of the Singapore branch of the Institute of Internal Auditors ("IIA"), an international professional association which has its headquarters in the United States.
+The internal auditors are a member of the Singapore branch of the Institute of Internal Auditors ("IIA"), an internal professional association which has its headquarters in the United States.
 The audit work carried out is guided by the International Standards for the Professional Practice of Internal Auditing laid down in the International Professional Practices Framework issued by the IIA.

-KPMG completed the reviews on human resource and payroll, fixed asset management, and intellectual property management processes in FY2024 in accordance with the internal audit plan as approved by the ARC.
+KPMG completed the review on process of revenue, collections and project management in FY2022 in accordance with the internal audit plan approved by the ARC.
 The internal audit report, which includes the findings and recommendations of KPMG, Management's responses and Management's implementation of remedial actions have been reviewed and approved by the ARC.

 The ARC has assessed and is satisfied that KPMG is independent, effective and adequately resourced, taking into consideration that KPMG is staffed with persons with the relevant qualifications and experience and carries out its function according to the standards set by nationally or internationally recognised professional bodies including the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
-The ARC will be appointing KPMG to conduct an internal audit for the Group for the financial year ending 31 December 2025.
+The ARC will be appointing KPMG to conduct an internal audit for the Group for the financial year ending 31 December 2023.
 The ARC will annually assess and ensure the adequacy of the internal audit function.